onedata/onedata-documentation/docs/user-guide/public-data.md

 <!-- TODO: VFS-12541 Write about publishing using share modal -->

-In the [Share management view][], open an **Expose as Public Data** tab, where you can choose the Handle service to provide a persistent identifier for your data collection.
+In the [Share management view][], open an **Expose as Public Data** tab, where you can choose the Handle service to provide a persistent identifier for your data collection, and metadata type.

 <!-- FIXME: zmienić screeny na Public Data i uwzględniające wybór typu metadata -->